 This is how most eBay customers are searching eBay.

-“80% of buyers don’t change the order, and/or don’t even know they can re-sort the results by price” Suzanne A. Wells
+“80% of buyers don’t change the order, and/or don’t even know they can re-sort the results by price” – Suzanne A. Wells, well known eBay seller

 But knowing that there are many “Dollar driven” customers on eBay who actively change the filter to “Price + Shipping: Lowest first” – we wanted to make sure that our listing appeared first in at least some of their search results.

-Offering the lowest price was never a possibility and was certainly not our focus on eBay (Read more here under Focus, focus, focus!).
+Offering the lowest price was never a possibility and was certainly not our focus on eBay (we used other eBay hacks).
 Our plan was to quickly gain “Recent sales” and “Sell though rate” in order to kick our listing back to the top of the default (best match) eBay search results.

 To ensure we had the lowest price on eBay – we had to sell the GPS devices at a loss, losing a few bucks on every unit sold.
 BUT! every unit sold got us higher on eBay’s search results, so we were “investing” in marketing, promoting our listing with every sale.